Destiner/modulescan/README.md

 [ERC-7579](https://erc7579.com) smart account module activity

+Uses [Envio](https://envio.dev) as the data layer.

-Uses HyperIndex to index module installations and uninstallations, as well as tracking the currently installed modules for each account.
+- Uses HyperIndex to index module installations and uninstallations, as well as tracking the currently installed modules for each account.

-Use HyperSync to fetch traces to get the installation data (Ethereum only).
+- Uses HyperSync to fetch traces to get the installation data (Ethereum only).

+## Problem

+ERC-7579 presents an interoperable plugin system for smart accounts.
+Smart accounts can install the compatible plugins with out vendor lock, enjoying interopera

+Yet, there is a lack of data tooling around the standard.
+It's quite challenging to get the module installations, especially as the number of chains increases.

+## Solution

+Envio offers exactly what we need to solve this.
+First, we create multi-chain indexer using HyperIndex, tracking not only the accounts themselves, but all the current and historical module installations for each of them.
+Then, we enrich that data further using HyperSync, fetching historical traces to get the module installation data.

+## Architecture

-## Indexer
+### Indexer

 [Package](./packages/hyperindex/)